 We personally think May and October are the best months to visit Yellowstone to see the park completely open but with far fewer crowds.

-Accommodation in the park begins to close in October for the Winter season, which means with the right planning, you can pick up rooms last minute.
+Accommodation in the park opens in May and begins to close in October for the Winter season.

-Read our complete guide to visiting Yellowstone in October for more information.
+- Complete guide to visiting Yellowstone in October.

 But we still strongly recommend you book as far ahead as possible to guarantee a room and eliminate risk (and stress!).